 The value of gold derives from its scarcity as a commodity, as well as from its long history as a stable medium of exchange.
 The price of gold tends to rise during economic uncertainty and when inflation is high.
 As a result, gold is often considered a hedge against inflation.
 Inflation occurs when prices rise and, in the same way, prices rise as the value of the dollar falls.

+Investing in a top rated gold IRA is one of the most popular ways to protect your wealth against inflation.
 As inflation increases, so does the price of gold.
 As central banks diversify their monetary reserves from the paper currencies they have accumulated to becoming gold, the price of gold tends to rise.
 This includes both industrial recycling and scrap jewelry, but it shows that recycled gold is also an important source of ingots.
 Investors are increasingly risk-averse and are investing money in gold in the hope of earning a return on investment.

 The next thing you usually hear is that a standard system works because the money supply is increasing at a stable rate, in line with mining production.
 In times of economic uncertainty, such as in times of economic recession, more and more people are resorting to investing in gold because of its enduring value.
 Therefore, gold and silver are more suitable than any other product to be the subject of contracts to receive or pay a certain amount in a distant period.
 Major players in gold mining around the world include China, South Africa, the United States, Australia, Russia and Peru.